emmercm/www/src/blog/_reliably-detecting-executables.md

              status shall reflect that the name was not found.
 </pre>

 The main takeaway here is this method will work for executables in `$PATH`, functions, and aliases.
-Other methodologies only work for a subset
+Other methodologies only work for a subset of those commands.

+## The problem with `if -x`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTA3NDEzMzJdfQ==
+eyJoaXN0b3J5IjpbLTUzNjg4OTg5MF19
 -->